wp-plugins/add-to-any/README.txt

  * Google Analytics integration is automatic as always
  * Modify the shared URL
  * Modify the shared Title for services that accept a Title directly (i.e. Twitter, but not Facebook)
+* Update asynchronous loading to use new callbacks property
 * Add Renren
 * Remove blip, iwiw